Ace T. Tate

 - B.S., 2003, Arizona State University

-Ace also has experience as a regulator.
-He served as a deputy labor commissioner with the State of California’s Division of Labor Standards Enforcement.
-This experience exposed him to the many challenges employers face with compliance in a wide range of industries from agriculture to construction to health care.
+Before transitioning to private practice Ace was a government regulator handling the very same claims he defends against today.
+He served as a deputy labor commissioner with the State of California’s Division of Labor Standards Enforcement – Bureau of Field Enforcement.
+Ace investigated a wide array of California employers for compliance with the California Labor Code and IWC Orders and litigated enforcement of various PAGA civil penalties at administrative appeal hearings.
+This experience exposed him to the many challenges employers face with compliance in a wide range of industries from agriculture to construction to hospitality to health care.

 Goldthorpe v.
 Cathay Pacific Airways, Ltd. 279 F.Supp.3d 1001 (N.D.
 Cal.
 2018)